-Digoxin (say "dij-ock-sin") is a medicine used to treat certain heart problems like heart failure.
+Digoxin is a medicine used to treat certain heart problems such as heart failure.
 Heart failure results when the heart can’t pump blood well enough to supply the body’s needs.
 If you have heart failure, digoxin can improve your heart’s ability to pump blood.
 This will often improve symptoms such as shortness of breath.

 Digoxin can also help people who have a rapid or irregular heartbeat.
 This can be caused by a heart problem called atrial fibrillation.
 Digoxin helps by slowing down and controlling the heart rate.

 Digoxin comes in tablet, capsule, and liquid form.
 It works with minerals in the cells of the heart to reduce strain and keep the heart beating normally.

 It’s very important to take your digoxin exactly as your doctor tells you.
 Digoxin is usually taken once a day.
 You should try to take it at the same time every day.
 If you miss a dose, you can take it if less than 12 hours have passed since your normal dosage time.
 If more than 12 hours have passed, skip that dose altogether.
 You don’t want to double up on digoxin doses.

 It may take several weeks to several months for digoxin to start working.
 Don’t be surprised if you don’t feel better right away.
 Keep taking your digoxin, even after you are feeling better.
 Don’t suddenly stop taking your digoxin.
 This could make your heart problems worse.
 Call your doctor if you have any problems taking the medicine.

 Do any foods or other medicines affect how digoxin works?

 Some medicines and foods can decrease the amount of digoxin your body absorbs.
 These include:

 - Some cholesterol-lowering medicines (cholestyramine and colestipol).